You don’t have to look far to find help when planning a trip to Ireland.

 The Irish will say thank you for this kind gesture by waving one finger from the steering wheel or flashing their lights.

-I can testify that horse riders in the countryside of Ireland are treated with a great deal of respect and kindness.
 Cars slow down almost to a stopping point when they see horse riders and drive super slowly until the horses have passed safely.
 Please make sure you do the same.

 Related posts That you May Enjoy